-Today we are so lucky to feature Flora Chang of Happy Doodle Land on her creative
+Today we are so lucky to feature Flora Chang of

 style journey.
 I met Flora through an online class we took and I just fell in love with